The Perth Mint's Wedge-Tailed Eagle Series

 If the 2018 edition showed the loving, caring side of Australia’s largest bird of prey, the 2019 edition features just the opposite.
 The wedge-tailed eagle is as deadly as it is beautiful, and John Mercanti captured that with his latest design.
 In what could be the last thing that its victims ever see, the eagle swoops down with its talons outstretched preparing to snatch up its next meal.
 The birds have a wide-ranging diet, and while most of their victims are small animals, they have been known to hunt as teams to kill and consume goats and sheep by making them fall from cliffs and hillsides.
 The birds have even been known to hunt large red kangaroos!

-While the latest issue’s reverse will understandably get most of the attention among collectors, its obverse design is also particularly noteworthy.
+While the reverse of the 2019 issue will understandably get most of the attention among collectors, its obverse design is also particularly noteworthy.
 For 21 years, Ian Rank-Broadley’s portrait of Queen Elizabeth II dominated the obverses Australia’s coinage.
 That changes in 2019, though, as Rank-Broadley’s design is replaced with Jody Clark’s.
-Clark works for the British Royal Mint, and his first portrait of Queen Elizabeth II began appearing on British coinage in 2015.The young engraver has also created the designs of the Queen’s Beasts Series.
+Clark works for the The Royal Mint, and his first portrait of Queen Elizabeth II began appearing on British coinage in 2015.The young engraver has also created the designs of the Queen’s Beasts Series.
 Clark’s new Perth Mint design is an adaptation of the design that he created for the Royal Mint.
 Unlike that one, this piece shows the monarch’s shoulders, which are open to the holder.
 Another difference is that this new design features the Royal Diamond Diadem, the same crown that Elizabeth II wore at her coronation, as opposed to the tiara that she wore in Rank-Broadley’s portrait.

 Stunning John Mercanti Designs